oohweeooh/oohweeooh.github.io/README.md

-Campaign Trail Showcase is a fork of The New Campaign Trail by Decstar which is based upon The Campaign Trail by Dan Bryan, and is updated to include new features.
+Deepstate TCT is made to house mods made by members of the Deep State discord server.
+This is a very script kiddie-esque modification of Campaign Trail Showcase.
+Other than having a different set of mods, it is the exact same as Campaign Trail Showcase.
+All credit for the code goes to the people who have worked on Campaign Trail Showcase, The New Campaign Trail, and The Campaign Trail